 Do Birds Reuse Their Nests?

-We asked the birding experts if birds reuse nests year after year.
+We asked birding experts if birds like robins reuse nests year after year and for multiple broods.
 Learn about the nesting habits of different bird species.

-Mourning dove nests are also flimsy and often fall apart, because the birds build them so quickly.
+Mourning dove nests are often flimsy and often fall apart, because the birds build them so quickly.

-Next, learn about 8 different kinds of bird nests and what to do if you find an abandoned bird nest or baby bird.
+Psst—here’s what to do if you find a nest, eggs or baby bird.

 But birds that build nests in enclosed spaces, such as bluebirds or house wrens that use tree cavities or birdhouses, are somewhat more likely to use those spots for a second brood.
 Barn swallows may reuse an old nest, cleaning out some of the debris from the first brood and adding a new layer of mud to the rim.
 Other songbirds occasionally reuse a nest if it’s in good shape.